scneba/scneba/README.md

-I am Clasence Neba from Cameroon.
-My coding interests are in web and mobile developer.
-I am also interested in helping people maximize their potentials, mostly in programming, although extending to other fields.
+Software Engineer from Cameroon.
+Interested in enabling talented and disadvantaged people to achieve their full potential.
+Into Startup Consulting, DevOps, Agriculture, and Engineering